Your Own Cloud Storage for Your Business: Top 5 Solutions

 A more attractive target

-A business cloud provider holds cloud storage for many companies at the same time.
+A business cloud provider holds hardware for many companies at the same time.
 This increases the attractiveness of such data storage for hackers.

 Conversely, it also means that the provider itself can and will upgrade, knowing the attractiveness of attacking its infrastructure.
 In addition, many business providers offer detachable virtual units.
 If not even the provider itself has (unencrypted) access to your data, then it is no different for potential intruders.